 Sarah Gillis: A lead space operations engineer at SpaceX, she has played a key role in training NASA astronauts for Dragon missions.

-Anna Menon: A SpaceX lead engineer for astronaut operations, who has experience with NASA missions and human spaceflight training.
+Anna Menon: A SpaceX lead engineer for astronaut operations, who has experience with NASA missions and human spaceflight training. - Mission Objectives:

 High-Altitude Orbit: Polaris Dawn aims to reach the highest Earth orbit of any human spaceflight since the Apollo missions, possibly exceeding 1,400 kilometers.
 This will allow the crew to study the Van Allen radiation belts and gather data on how human bodies react to higher levels of cosmic radiation.